Read along for some essential tips to cope with infidelity, and regain the normalcy in your life.

 You’re going to need a strong support system and people to talk to after making the decision to leave your wife.
 Having some shoulders to lean on and ears to speak to will provide a great benefit as you attempt to heal from the hurt that your wife caused.

 If you don’t feel like talking to a friend or family member, then seek the help of a therapist or counselor.
-These trained professionals will not judge how you feel, they will simply help you understand why you feel that way.
+These trained professionals will not judge how you feel; they will simply help you understand why you feel that way.

-No matter what you choose, to stay or go, know that the truth may hurt, but it will help you heal.
-Address the affair and the problems within it head on so that you can begin to mend both yourself and possibly your marriage.
+No matter what you choose, to stay or go, know that the truth about your wife’s infidelity is bound to hurt, but it will help you heal.
+Address the affair and the problems within it head-on so that you can begin to mend both yourself and possibly your marriage.